-The study area lies within latitude 527'N and longitude 7o 14E, covering an area of 184 km and a population of 195, 652 people (NPC, 2006).
+The study area lies within latitude 5°27'N and longitude 7° 14E, covering an area of 184 km and a population of 195, 652 people (NPC, 2006).
 The L.G.A is made up of nine communities to include; Nguru-Nweke, Okuato, NguruAhiato, NguruNwankwo, EnyioGugu, Lorgi, Amuzu, Uvuru and Umuorobala.
-The major crops grown in this area include; oil palm, cassava, groundnut, melon, maize while goat, sheep and poultry are the major livestock.
-The major occupation of inhabitants of this area include; farming and trading, though a few public servants.
-The climate of the area is divided into two major seasons, rainy which runs from April - October with July and

-September as peak and dry season which runs from November - March.
-Atmospheric temperature in the area varies from $18^{\circ}$ C to $34^{\circ}$ C within the year.
+The major crops grown in this area include; oil palm, cassava, groundnut, melon, maize while goat, sheep and poultry major livestock. are the The major occupation of inhabitants of this area include; farming and trading, though a few public servants.
+The climate of the area is divided into two major seasons, rainy which runs from April - October with July and September as peak and dry season which runs from November - March.
+Atmospheric temperature in the area varies from 18°C to 34°C within the year.